flexdinesh/apollo-graphql-playbook/README.md

 - This approach is usually not practical for top level entities that has deep nested entities.
 Eg. Social network application has categorised topics, each topic will have posts, each post will have comments, etc. Now while creating a topic, it's not practical to fetch the entire nested entities in create mutation response.

 **Partial payload:** This is the most practical approach and suits for most cases.
 Apollo is smart enough to refetch when there are entities with missing fields in cache for an active query.
 Eg. in an address book, if an address query needs 5 fields and if we insert a new address into cache with only 1 field, apollo identifies these missing fields and sends a refetch request for the address query to get latest data.
 We could make use of this mechanism for most create experiences.
 We only need to request id (or a few more relevant fields) in create mutations and insert that into where ever it needs to be inserted.
 We then let apollo take care of fetching whichever query is active and if that query is missing a required field.
-This way we will be able to build cache and mutation solutions irrespective of feature specific requirements and reuse these solutions across the app in different interfaces.
+This way we will be able to build cache and mutation solutions independent of feature specific requirements and reuse these solutions across the app in different interfaces.

 - Very practical.
 Always resort to this approach or at least try to.